GodSETUP/ASPX-Gh0st-Executor/README.md

 ### **Accessing the Tool**
 Go to: http://yourwebsite.com/gh0st.aspx?exec=ghost

 Replace `ghost` with the correct password set in the script.
-If you do not enter the wrong password in the parameter, the display will be as below
+If you do not enter or the password is incorrect in the parameters, it will look like below

 <img src="https://images2.imgbox.com/d6/57/aY4gHRIn_o.png">